csinani/csinani.github.io/README.md

 Then commit the changes, wait about one minute, and hard-refresh the live site.

-Weather is currently set to Detroit coordinates in `schedule.js`.
+Weather is currently set to Durham, NC coordinates in `schedule.js`.